-Even if the MongoDB plugin is not configured, Monitoring will discover MongoDB services running in your Cloud Platform project by:
+Even if you don't configure the MongoDB plugin, Stackdriver Monitoring discovers MongoDB services running in your Google Cloud Platform project by:

 - Searching instance names for mongodb

 - Checking for ports opened to 27017, 27018, or 27019 via firewall rules

-After you install the monitoring agent, use the following instructions to configure the MongoDB plugin on your instances.
+After you install the monitoring agent, configure the MongoDB plugin on your instances.

 For a MongoDB database with access roles (configured to run in "auth" mode), you